After comparing full-service movers online, Kallie hired Colonial Van Lines to handle her 1,100-mile relocation.

 - The movers reassembled her table, desk, and bed

-On the downside, Kallie was charged $480 for the 500-foot carry between her apartment and the loading dock.
+On the downside, Kallie was charged $480 for the 500-foot carry between the truck and her apartment.

-She wasn’t thrilled about the unexpected charge, but she thought it was reasonable under the circumstances.
+She wasn’t thrilled about the unexpected charge, but she thought it was reasonable, and the movers couldn’t have known about it before arriving.

-What could have gone better on Kallie’s move
+What could have gone differently on Kallie’s move

-- She spent way too much time relaying information between the driver and office staff (they could have done it themselves)
+- She didn’t have to spend so much time relaying information between the driver and office staff (they could have communicated directly)

 - Colonial could have delivered her items a few days earlier

-That said, she didn’t feel like she got her money’s worth, and Colonial’s poor communication and inflexible scheduling made her move a bigger headache than it should have been.
+In the end, Kallie felt like she paid too much and that Colonial’s poor communication made her move a bigger headache than it needed to be.

 Lessons from Kallie’s move

-- Be prepared for extended delivery if you’re moving over a holiday – Kallie moved over the 4th of July weekend
+- Be prepared for extended delivery if you’re moving over a holiday – Luckily, Kallie’s things were delivered on time even though she moved over the 4th of July weekend

 Before you go, check out these helpful moving resources: